Honoring those you love

-We did this shoot on Veteran’s Day, and with that in mind, I had a very specific idea I wanted to do in relation to that involving my Dad’s old Air Force uniform.
-I wanted a chance to show how thankful I am for the people who both currently and previously have worked to serve and protect us, and I am especially grateful and thankful for my dad.
+Fall is my favorite time of year.
+Most of my inspiration for photo shoots involve the Autumn months.
+For one of these ideas, I wanted to shoot on Veteran’s Day in my Dad’s old Air Force uniform.
+I wanted a chance to show how thankful I am for the people who both currently and previously have worked to serve and protect us.
+Especially my dad, who I am so grateful to and thankful for.
 Previously, I wore a vintage dress that belonged to my Mother as a sort of shout out to her.
-In similar fashion, by wearing my Dad’s uniform, it gave me a chance to think of him while I did the shoot and silly as it sounds, for a moment, go back to being a child, playing dress up in the clothes of those I love and admire.
+In similar fashion, by wearing my Dad’s uniform, it gave me a chance to think of him while I did the shoot.
+Silly as it sounds, for a moment, it was like being a child, playing dress up in the clothes of those I love and admire.

+Dan Minicucci was the first person I thought of to shoot this idea.
 I love working with Dan.
-We seem to have this habit of not working together for a few months, and when we finally do see each other, we pack multiple looks into one day of shooting.
-There is also this tendency for me to plan every last detail and organize all of this information I think I’ll need to know, and we take the first shot for a new look, and Dan will tell me, “Wow!
+We seem to have this habit of not working together for a few months, and when we do, packing multiple looks into one day of shooting.
+I also tend to plan every last detail and organize all of this information I think I’ll need to know.
+But then we take the first shot for a new look, and Dan will go, “Wow!
 We got it!
-Next outfit?” to which I’ll stand there and stare at him, not sure if he is kidding before I ask, “Could we maybe take just a few more?”
+Next outfit?”
+To which I’ll stand and stare at him, not sure if he is kidding before I ask, “Could we maybe take just a few more?”

 I love when random things like that fall into place perfectly.

-And lastly, this is one of the few fall shoots that I have had the opportunity to do during my "modeling career".
-I love fall, always have, but for some reason, it tends to be one of the hardest seasons to sync up with other people to work on projects.
-So I’m very fond of these images, not just for the thought and planning that went into them, but the chance to work in a new location, and enjoy some of Autumn’s last gold and orange hues of 2013.
+Because of that, I’m very fond of these images.
+Not just for the thought and planning that went into them, but the chance to work in a new location, and enjoy some of Autumn’s last gold and orange hues of 2013.